ajlowndes/PiTXi/README.md

 ##What it does##
 This command line script downloads the latest daily CSV file(s) from from sftp://reports.paypal.com, merges them, and creates a csv that can be imported to Xero as new invoices.

-If you have a separate file (accountcodes.csv) with descriptions and account codes listed in two columns then PiTXi will enter them into the CSV file for you.
+If you have a separate file (lookupvalues.csv) with descriptions and AccountCode, TaxType, TrackingNames, and Tracking Options listed in two columns then PiTXi will enter them into the CSV file for you.
+Note that at least the TaxTypes must be entered or the upload will fail.

 So after the import into Xero, you just need to go to your Paypal bank account, click on the "reconcile" tab and click "OK" to confirm each payment matches up with the correct uploaded invoice.
 Much faster than manually coding hundreds/thousands of transactions!